chlkbumper/cacaobetter-er/README.md

 cacaobetter-er
 ==============

-A Chrome extension that dynamically modify webpage source code to make it better !
+A Chrome extension that dynamically modifies webpages source code to make it better !

 It's bringing its bunch of features: